DEFRA/ffc-ahwr-automated-tests/README.md

 We use the pull_latest_acr_images.sh script inside the /scripts folder to pull the latest images from ACR in Azure for the services we need to run.
 Once we have these, we can use the run_tests script to set some env vars, and it uses docker compose to start the needed services, before the Webdriver IO tests execute.

+When you run the tests, they output the logs in a /logs directory which gets created in the root of your repo (note its not committed to the repo).
+These logs also get generated in the pipeline when it runs, and they can be accessed via the Jenkins workspace (click into the pipeline run, click on workspaces).

 ---

 ## 🚀 Prerequisites